-ANSWER: Ronald Watts is without knowledge or information sufficient to form a belief as to the truth of the allegations in this paragraph
+ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

 32. In April of 2011, plaintiff Lindsey made a complaint to the Chicago Police Department, stating that the individual officer defendants had framed him.